T-cell lymphoma

 T-cell lymphoma is a rare form of cancerous lymphoma affecting T-cells.
 Lymphoma arises mainly from the uncontrolled proliferation of lymphocytes, such as T-cells, and can become cancerous.

 T-cell lymphoma is categorized under Non-Hodgkin lymphoma (NHL) and represents less than 15% of all Non-Hodgkin's diseases in the category.
 T-cell lymphomas are often categorised based on their growth patterns as either aggressive (fast-growing) or indolent (slow-growing).
 Although the cause of T-cell lymphoma is not definitive, it has been associated with various risk factors and viruses such as Epstein–Barr virus (EBV) and human T-cell leukemia virus-1 (HTLV1).

 The prognosis and treatment of T-cell lymphoma can vary drastically based on the specific type of lymphoma and its growth patterns.
 Due to their rarity and high variability between the different subtypes, the prognosis of T-cell lymphoma is significantly worse than other Non-Hodgkin lymphoma.
 The treatment of T-cell lymphoma is often similar to other Non-Hodgkin lymphomas with early-stage treatments consisting of chemotherapy and/or radiotherapy.
 The effectiveness of these treatments is often varied between subtypes with most receiving a poor outcome with high relapse rates.

 Types

 There are many types and variations of T-cell lymphoma, each with vastly different symptoms, survival, and prognosis.
 The classification of T-cell lymphoma has been difficult to accomplish due to the lack of understanding of their biology.
-Most classifications are basic with many still under the title of ‘provisional categories’ in the World Health Organization Classification of disease.
+Most classifications are basic with many still under the title of 'provisional categories' in the World Health Organization Classification of Diseases.